Soviet S-class submarine: Project history

 Despite several problems encountered during the boat's trials, the design was considered satisfactory and the Soviet government bought it, with the condition Deschimag make the suggested improvements and assist with the building of several prototypes, which it did.
-The modifications resulted in a significant reworking of the project, redesignated E-2.
-Blueprints were received from Germany at the end of 1933 and on August 14, 1934, the design was officially approved for production, designated IX series.
+The modifications resulted in a significant reworking of the project, renamed E-2.
+Blueprints were received from Germany at the end of 1933 and on August 14, 1934, the design was approved for production as the IX series.
 Construction of the first two prototypes commenced in December 1934 at the Baltic Shipyard (Baltiysky zavod) in Leningrad, using partially German equipment.
 In April 1935, the third prototype was laid down as well.

 By the time the third prototype was started, it became obvious building the boats with foreign equipment would be too expensive, so the design was reworked slightly to use only domestically produced equipment.
 The result of this modification was the IX-bis series and went to mass production in 1936.
-Initially the first prototypes received the official designations N-1, N-2, and N-3 (Nemetskaya, "German") but in October 1937 they were re-designated S-x (Srednyaya, "Medium").
+Initially the first prototypes received the names N-1, N-2, and N-3 (Nemetskaya, "German") but in October 1937 they were re-named S-x (Srednyaya, "Medium").
 In the West, the class was much more widely known for its nickname, Stalinets, coined with reference to earlier boats of the Leninets type, but it was never featured in any official documents.

-The E-1 boat was eventually sold to Turkey in 1935, and was a prototype for Germany's own boats of Type I. This design was later improved to become the famous Type VII and Type IX U-boats of the Kriegsmarine.
+The E-1 boat was eventually sold to Turkey in 1935, and was a prototype for Germany's Type I. This design was later improved to become the famous Type VII and Type IX U-boats of the Kriegsmarine.